 Accompanied by some sweet '60s pop instrumentation, West offers up a companion piece to all of those songs about good ole country boys.

 4. "Everytime Two Fools Collide" (with Kenny Rogers)

-Rogers helped bring West back to the spotlight in the late ’70s with this and other memorable duets.
-Likewise, West’s talents as a song interpreter upped a pop-country icon’s game.
+Rogers helped bring West back to the spotlight in the late '70s with this and other memorable duets.
+Likewise, West's talents as a song interpreter upped an unmatched ballad singer's game.